 Has anyone ever said to you, “I want you to pay back every penny you owe me?”
 Take them up on their word and pay them back in pennies.
 Just don’t try it in Canada.
-One man went to a lot of trouble to show up at the tax collector’s office to pay his property taxes with 200,000 pennies.
-He learned that under the Quebec Currency Act, no one is obliged to accept more than 25 pennies as payment for any product or service.
+At the time, one man went to a lot of trouble to show up at the tax collector’s office to pay his property taxes with 200,000 pennies.
+He learned that under the Quebec Currency Act, no one was obliged to accept more than 25 pennies as payment for any product or service.

 Use a penny for leverage to pry the lid from a difficult “line-up-the-arrows” childproof medication bottle or other hard-to-pry-open situation.
 Or as a spacer when laying tile.

 Slip a penny under a vase that sits a little wobbly to steady it.

 Tape a penny to the tail of your kite for a little more stabilizing weight.